K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	2. When downgrading, an error occurs when the capacity being used is larger than the capacity to downgrade.

-	3. When upgraging, update the plan information.
-(Example: in case of DBMS service, the number of connection and storage capacity)
+	3. When upgrading, update the plan information.
+(Example: in case of DBMS service, the number of connections and storage capacity)

 	4. Communicate the changed contents to the Cloud Controller.